Acekorneya/Ark-Survival-Ascended-Server/README.md

     environment:
       - PUID=1001
       - PGID=1001
       - BATTLEEYE=FALSE                        # Set to TRUE to use BattleEye, FALSE to not use BattleEye
       - RCON_ENABLED=TRUE                      #Needed for Graceful Shutdown
+      - DISPLAY_POK_MONITOR_MESSAGE=TRUE       # Or FALSE to suppress the Server Monitor
       - MAP_NAME=TheIsland
       - SESSION_NAME=Server_name
       - SERVER_ADMIN_PASSWORD=MyPassword